 There are many excellent reasons to visit Italy.

-Mind you, it is easy for me.
-I was born and raised here.
-I can see Italy’s many faults, and I have no issue expressing strong criticism for the many things that don’t work.
-But no matter its many faults, I love Italy and I consider myself very lucky to be born here.
+Italy is a country everyone falls in love with.
+I may be biased towards it – I was born and raised here.
+I can see Italy’s many faults, but regardless of them I love my country and I consider myself very lucky to be born here.

 Jasmine fills the air in heavenly perfume we recognize years later and hundreds of miles away.
 Falling in love with Italy is like falling for the love of your life.
 The love grows.
 Whether you’re together or far apart, the relationship continues.
-You live to be together again.”
+You live to be together again.Lindsay Sinko

 The culture and traditions

-If you think there is one such thing as Italian culture, you are a bit mistaken.
-Yes, there certainly is one overlaying Italian culture, but Italy is divided in many regions, and each of them has its own traditions.
-Keep in mind that Italy as we know it today is a relatively young country: Italy as a unified State first came to life in 1861 and it was not until the end of World War II that it took its current shape.
+While there is one overlaying Italian culture, Italy is divided in many regions, and each of them has its own traditions.
+Keep in mind that Italy as we know it today is a relatively young country that first came to life in 1861 and it was not until the end of World War II that it took its current shape.

 While Italian is the language we speak throughout the country, Italy has 12 officially recognized minority languages (among them Sardinian, the one I speak).
 Then there are the dialects.
-Food varies a lot from one place to another – don’t expect to find polenta on the menu in Sicily, for example.
+Food varies a lot from one place to another.
+And the differences could go on and on!

 The beautiful cities

-Italian cities alone are one of the main reasons to visit Italy.
-They all really differ one from the other.
+Italian cities all really differ one from the other.
 Most first timers in Italy head straight to cities such as Rome, Venice, Florence and Naples.
 These are all gorgeous and truly different one from the other – there isn’t quite anything such as Venice, after all.

 If it is your second or third time in Italy, though, I recommend exploring lesser known cities.
 My own Cagliari is a real gem that catches many by surprise.
 Viterbo, at around 90 minutes drive from Rome, is one of the most beautiful medieval towns in Italy.
 Siena, in Tuscany, has the most charming atmosphere you can think of.
 And Matera can be easily called the Italian Jerusalem.